Tylenol Autism Lawsuit

 November 4, 2022 – Tylenol Defendants Pay $13 Billion Settlement in Unrelated Litigation

 A few of the primary retail defendants in the Tylenol autism lawsuits, CVS, Walmart, and Walgreens, recently announced a proposed settlement that will resolve thousands of opioid lawsuits pending against them.
-Under the proposed settlement, the 3 companies will pay around $13 billion over the next 10 years to thousands of state and local governments who brought the opioid lawsuits.
+Under the proposed settlement, the three companies will pay around $13 billion over the next 10 years to thousands of state and local governments who brought the opioid lawsuits.

 Why are we talking about settlement payouts in other litigation with these same defendants?
 That settlement has parallels to the Tylenol autism lawsuits and underscores why these same retailers are being sued in the acetaminophen lawsuits.
+Tylenol autism compensation could potentially be a lot more than $13 billion if these claims go as expected.

 November 2, 2022Tylenol Lawyers Coming Out of the Woodwork